 KK: There’s a great quote from the U.K. Council of Science and Technology, “Most consumers of food are unaware of food production and distribution challenges.
 It would help if food producers and retailers were more open about these challenges.”

 For example, a common issue for farmers is the corn borer.
 If a corn borer lays 50 eggs, it can destroy 50 corn stalks.
 Those diseased 50 corn stalks can destroy a livelihood.
 Corn is a vital ingredient in many supply chains, affecting more jobs along the chain.
 If we can protect food from spoil or ruin, we can decrease food waste and protect jobs.

 It can be hard to stay on top of labeling changes.
-Elizabeth Salvo from ESHA Research joined TraceGains to discuss the labeling changes that go into effect this year.
+Elizabeth Salvo from ESHA Research joined TraceGains to discuss the recent labeling changes.
 Elizabeth serves as Director of Regulatory and Consulting Services at ESHA Research, the preeminent nutrition software provider for almost four decades.
 Watch the on-demand webinar recording here.